 We depend on the efforts of our executive officers and our other officers and employees.
 Our executive officers, in particular, play an important role in the stability and growth of our existing Affiliates and in identifying potential investment opportunities for us.
-Our officers do not have employment agreements with us, although each of them has a significant equity interest in us, including stock options.
+We do not have employment agreements with our officers, although each of them has a significant equity interest, including stock options.